Ras Sedr

 Ras Sedr (راس سدر) is an Egyptian town located on the Gulf of Suez and the Red Sea coast.
 It is a part of the South Sinai Governorate, and consists of three areas: Wadi Sedr, Abu Sedr and Soerp.
 The region has been known since the time of the ancient Egyptians.
 It is increasingly visited by tourists, it consists of three regions: Wadi Sedr, Sedr, and Abu Suwayra.
 The town is characterized by its moderate climate throughout the year and the presence of many tourist resorts and sulfur springs that are famous for their therapeutic benefits.

+History

+On 8 June 1967, IDF paratroopers captured the town and massacred at least 52 of the defenders after they had surrendered.

 Attractions

 Ras Sedr has a 95 km beach coastline which offers waters for swimming and sea sports.
 The area also attracts bird watchers as tourists can see different species of migrating birds.
 Shallow water beaches and constantly blowing wind, makes Ras.
 Sedr one of the best kite surfing sites in the world.
 Recently, several kite surfing centers have opened along the cost.
 The artificial lakes in Holiday Inn Fantasia & La Hacienda beach resort are suitable for beginners as the wind carries the kite surfers towards the beach not away from it.